geodeepak/Seismolive/What's-New-in-ObsPy-1.2.md

      have been deselected due to the default location priorities setting.
 This is a pure usability improvement as it has been confusing users (see #2159).
-   * make sure that streams fetched via FDSN are properly trimmed to user requested times if data center serves additional data around the start/end (see #1887, #2298)
+   * Make sure that streams fetched via FDSN are properly trimmed to user requested times if data center serves additional data around the start/end (see #1887, #2298)
-   * fix a problem that could spam subprocesses that were not closed in routed clients (see #2342 and #2344)
+   * Fix a problem that could spam subprocesses that were not closed in routed clients (see #2342 and #2344)
-   * make it possible to use signed EIDA tokens and also skip token validation completely (see #2297)
+   * Make it possible to use signed EIDA tokens and also skip token validation completely (see #2297)
-   * adding a mapping for RASPISHAKE
+   * Adding a mapping for RASPISHAKE
+ - obspy.clients.filesystem.tsindex:
+   * Add new Client & Indexer modules based on IRIS time series index (see
+     #2206)
+ - obspy.clients.iris:
+   * Results of distaz method are now returned as native floats (see #2499)
  - obspy.clients.neic:
-   * properly use specified timeout value (see #2450)
+   * Properly use specified timeout value (see #2450)
- - obspy.clients.seishub:
-   * Properly handle fetching poles and zeros in presence of multiple metadata files for a given station (see #2411)
  - obspy.clients.seedlink:
-   * add method "get_info()" to fetch information on what networks/stations/locations/channels are served by the seedlink server (see #2405)
+   * Add method "get_info()" to fetch information on what networks/stations/locations/channels are served by the seedlink server (see #2405)
    * "get_waveforms()" can now be used with '*' and '?' wildcards in any part of requested SEED ID, i.e. network, station, location and channel (see
      #2405)
- - obspy.clients.iris:
+ - obspy.clients.seishub:
-   * results of distaz method are now returned as native floats (see #2499)
+   * Properly handle fetching poles and zeros in presence of multiple metadata files for a given station (see #2411)
  - obspy.geodetics:
-   * new utility function `inside_geobounds()` to check whether an object is inside a geographic bound (see #2515)
+   * New utility function `inside_geobounds()` to check whether an object is inside a geographic bound (see #2515)
  - obspy.imaging:
    * obspy-scan can now be used with wildcarded SEED IDs when specifying what to plot after scanning data (see #2227)
-   * fix a problem in Scanner when loading npz on Python3 that was written on Python2 (see #2413)
+   * Fix a problem in Scanner when loading npz on Python3 that was written on Python2 (see #2413)
-   * fix an issue that could make small landmasses not get plotted in basemap plots (see #2471, #2477)
+   * Fix an issue that could make small landmasses not get plotted in basemap plots (see #2471, #2477)
    * Fixed a bug in Stream.plot(type='section', reftime=..., ...) that caused wrong relative start times of traces relative to given reftime (see #2493)
  - obspy.io:
-    * added read support for receiver gather format v.
+   * Added read support for receiver gather format v.
 1.6 (see #2070)
-    * added read support for FOCMEC 'out' and 'lst' files (see #2156)
+   * Added read support for FOCMEC 'out' and 'lst' files (see #2156)
-    * added read support for HypoDD 'pha' files (see #2378)
+   * Added read support for HypoDD 'pha' files (see #2378)
  - obspy.io.arclink:
    * Accommodate change in SeisComP3 publicID delimiter from '#' to '/' in
      ArclinkXML (see #2552)